matiasbattocchia/deserve/README.md

 Deserve takes care of converting the request and response payloads based on the **content-type** and **accept** headers of the request.

-List of supported **content-types** and the deserialized payload that is passed to the inference handler.
+List of supported **content-types** and the deserialized payload that is passed to the handler.

 | content-type | Payload |
 | ------------ | ------- |